Macad3D/Macad3D/Source/Macad.UserGuide/Modeling/Multiply/CircularArray.md

 1. Select a sketch or a solid.
 2. Select __Circular Array__ from ribbon menu.
 3. If created from solid, select the plane on which the multiplied elements will be distributed.
-4. Adjust the offset in the property panel.
+4. Adjust parameters in the property panel or using the live tools.

 # See Also
 [](xref:c867c6ad-f4ce-432b-a097-99596e31fea1)